 RDB characteristics are treated similarly.
 For instance, for each table the user specifies the attribute meant to be its primary key, and the DQTK provides either a verification or a summary of problems (with details via drill-down).
 Joins are performed, with the user specifying which tables are to be joined, the joining attributes, and attribute filters, and the DQTK returns the cardinality of the join and other summary information with lists of problematic records as drill-down.

-Finally, the DQTK computes automatically DQ metrics (§5.1) for each table in the database.
+Finally, the DQTK computes automatically DQ metrics (§6.1) for each table in the database.

 Structure.
-The main components, which are shown pictorially in Figure 15, are:
+The main components of the DQTK are: